WenxingDuan/RCS_FC/README.md

 ## Acknowledgments

-This project was inspired by the research of Dr. Raul Garcia-Patron Sanchez and their analysis of Google's quantum supremacy experiment.
+This project was inspired by Dr. Raul Garcia-Patron Sanchez and his inspiration on Google's quantum supremacy experiment.